Head of School

 Cheryl currently teaches music at JBMA.
 She has been a part of the faculty since 1998 following twenty-eight years at Vestavia Hills Elementary.
 She earned her Bachelor of Music Education degree from the University of Montevallo and holds Level III Orff certification.
 She was Teacher of the Year in Vestavia Hills City Schools in 1993 and Alabama Music Educators Outstanding Music Educator in 1994.
 Cheryl has served as director of children’s choirs, and as pianist and organist, in a number of churches in the Birmingham area, and on staff at Fine Arts Week at Sumatanga.
 She has presented workshops throughout Alabama, Georgia, and Tennessee and has taught elementary music materials and methods courses at Birmingham Southern College.
 Cheryl has also served as cooperating teacher for more than 100 student teachers in Alabama.

 Busy hands, busy mind, always wanting to know the how and why of things.
 Bev loves to create and develop ideas that ultimately make people smile.
-She loves color.
-She made the move to Birmingham from the Boston area when she married her southern boy.
-They have two amazing daughters, one living in New Orleans and one in her senior year at Alabama.
-Both are artists!
+She loves teaching her students about art and art history.
+Making real world connections through art and emphasizing the creative process helps students build a life-long appreciation of art.
+She is happily married with two daughters who are also artists.
 She received her BA in Art from University of Massachusetts Westfield.
 Her past experience has been in advertising, freelance design, mural work and gallery art.
-She is presently the Visual Arts Specialist at JBMA teaching young creative minds and have been doing so for almost twenty years.
+She is presently the Visual Arts Specialist at JBMA teaching young creative minds and has been doing so for almost twenty years.
 She loves the creative process and is always covered in paint!
 She lives in Pelham, Alabama.

 Jessica is in her second year as the JBMA Media Specialist.
 She maintains the JBMA library, teaching weekly library classes to all students, toddler through 8th grade.
 Ms. Jessica received both her B.S. in Anthropology and Master of Library and Information Science degrees from the University of Alabama.
 Ms. Jessica grew up in Jacksonville, Alabama, and has lived in Birmingham since 2005.
 She is happily married with a newborn son.